WeMakeMachines/pi-minion/README.md

 - `temp=` - can be either `metric` or `imperial`
 - `lat=` - latitude co-ordinate
 - `long=` - longitude co-ordinate
+- `nocache=` - force pinion.weather to make a fresh request

 ### Cache